mytechguyri/POCSAG-Local-Time/README.md

 So, what I've effectively done is blocked the DAPNET RIC224 Germany local time message, and replaced it with my own using my Pi-Star's ACTUAL local time... now my pager gets its TRUE local time

+If using the systemd.service file I've included, it won't start the application until the system time has been synchronized, so make sure you enable the systemd-time-wait-sync.service with 'sudo systemctl enable systemd-time-wait-sync.service'